MicrosoftDocs/winrt-api/windows.management.update/windowsupdate_providerid.md

 ## -description

-Get the provider ID associated with a given [WindowsUpdate](./windowsupdate.md).
+Gets the provider ID associated with the [WindowsUpdate](./windowsupdate.md) object.

 ## -property-value

+The provider ID associated with the [WindowsUpdate](./windowsupdate.md) object.

 ## -remarks

 The provider ID indicates which update provider is processing the update.
 For Windows updates, this will most commonly be "WuProvider".

 ## -see-also

 ## -examples